-- system was for effectively predatory encroachments on platforms that had not been previously planned for. - 3.
-It might be argued that the example of how the digital transition has been handled in Canada points up the weakness of a laissez-faire or market-driven approach.
+It could be argued that the handling of the digital radio transition in Canada underscores the weakness of a laissez-faire or market-driven approach.
 The regulatory position of the CRTC combines a responsibility to defend the public interest as well as to respond to the business needs of the sector.
 Its transitional digital radio policy was based on facilitating an industry-led initiative on the road ahead.
 The disadvantages of this approach have already been discussed with particular reference to the potential conflicts involved when incumbents have responsibility for developing long term policy.
-Neither the regulator nor the public broadcaster in the Canadian example intervened to adopt a more direct or leadership role in the roll-out of a digital policy.
-This, arguably, is in contrast to the more successful interventionist approach adopted in the UK. - 4.
-Fourthly, as illustrated by the Canadian experience, the transition to digital broadcasting is not simply one of replacement technology.
+Neither the regulator nor the public broadcaster in the Canadian case intervened to adopt a more direct or leadership role in the roll-out of a digital policy.
+This, arguably, is in contrast to the more successful interventionist approach adopted in the United Kingdom.

+Furthermore, as illustrated by the Canadian experience, the transition to digital broadcasting is not simply a question of replacement technology.
 Where the debate up to and including 1995 envisaged a total migration of the radio broadcasting landscape onto a fully digital system, the reality has been shown to be much more complex.
-Unlike the case of television where there is an industry momentum towards realising a digital system and a gathering consensus around analogue switch-off deadlines, the same can not be said for radio.
-Digital broadcasting for the foreseeable future will be complementary to conventional analogue broadcasting and its strategy will be tailored as such. - 5.
-As a follow up, it can be seen from the case of digital radio in Canada that analogue broadcasting and FM in particular has proved to be remarkably robust, reliable and successful as a means of providing free to air broadcast services.
-The supposed greatly enhanced audio quality of DAB was not sufficient or sufficiently significant to enable the digital transition in Canada.
-With a huge installed user base of at least 70 million receivers in Canada, as well as considering the ease with which FM receivers can be incorporated into cell phones and mobile devices, it will be a considerable time before the issue of replacement returns to the agenda.
-Indeed, in contrast to many European markets, the Canadian radio market shows how underdeveloped many FM markets are in the European context and scope that exists for further development.
+Unlike the case of television where there is an industry momentum towards realizing a digital system and a gathering consensus around analog switch-off deadlines, the same can not be said for radio.
+Digital broadcasting for the foreseeable future will be supplemental to conventional analog broadcasting and strategies for its development will be tailored accordingly.

+The history of digital radio development to date in Canada provides the rather curious conclusion: that analog broadcasting, and FM in particular, remains a remarkably robust, reliable and effective means of providing free to air broadcast services.
+While there is an acceptance among broadcast professionals that the future is digital, it is widely acknowledged that the transition will take much longer than any one originally thought (McEwen, 2003).
+The supposed greatly enhanced technical features and audio quality of DAB were not sufficient or sufficiently significant to bring about the digital transition in Canada.
+With the huge installed user base of at least 75 million conventional radio receivers in Canada, as well as considering the ease with which FM receivers can be incorporated into cell phones and mobile devices, it will be a considerable time before the issue of replacement technology returns to the agenda.
+Indeed, the healthy state of the radio industry in Canada provides by way of contrast an indication of how much less developed FM markets in Europe and other regions generally are and the scope that exists for further development in the analog world.
-6. As shown in other markets also, Canada is further proof of the acknowledgment that the transition to digital radio will take longer than any one originally thought.